Twelve Ways to Celebrate Writing

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!

 7. Write Letters!
-See THIS BLOG POST for the benefits of letter writing and resource to make it easy!
+See THIS BLOG POST for the benefits of letter writing and a resource to make it easy!

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!